-Avadel has initiated a Phase 3 pivotal trial in Idiopathic Hypersomnia ("IH"), REVITALYZ, which is a double-blind, placebo-controlled, randomized withdrawal, multicenter Phase 3 study designed to evaluate the efficacy and safety of LUMRYZ given as a once-at-bedtime dose, in IH.
-The study will enroll approximately 150 adults who are diagnosed with IH and includes an open label extension portion.
+Avadel has initiated a Phase 3 pivotal trial in Idiopathic Hypersonnia ("IH"), REVITALYZ, which is a double-blind, placebo-controlled, randomized withdrawal, multicenter Phase 3 study designed to evaluate the efficacy and safety of LUMRYZ given as a once-at-bedtime dose, in IH.
+The study will enroll approximately 150 adults who are diagnosed with IH.
+On July 31, 2024, we announced that the first patient was dosed in this study.